-A story that follows a New York woman (who doesn't really have an apartment), apprentices for a dance company (though she's not really a dancer), and throws herself headlong into her dreams, even as their possibility dwindles.
+A New York woman (who doesn't really have an apartment) apprentices for a dance company (though she's not really a dancer) and throws herself headlong into her dreams, even as the possibility of realizing them dwindles.

 Josh Srebnick is 44.
 He is married to Cornelia, 43, the daughter of Leslie Breitbart, a respected documentary filmmaker.
 The couple lives comfortably in New York Village and gives the image of happiness.
 But things are not so rosy as they look: on a personal level, their relationships have been cooling down while they suffer from not having children.
 On a professional plane, things have deteriorated as well.
-Josh, who is also a documentarian like his father-in-law, has lost inspiration: he has been grappling with his last movie for eight years now without being able to complete it.
+Josh, who is also a documentary filmmaker like his father-in-law, has lost inspiration: he has been grappling with his last movie for eight years now without being able to complete it.
 To be true, Josh goes nowhere and his marriage is on the rocks.
 Things start changing when Josh and Cornelia meet another married pair: Jamie and Darby, a generation younger, express their admiration for Josh (Jamie wishing to become a documentary filmmaker himself).
 Plus, they are much cooler, smarter and more uninhibited than the two forty-odds.
 Could they help Josh and Cornelia to revive their ...Written by

 See more »

 40 of 74 people found this review helpful.